teamdynamite25-design/Machine/ShoeFlex/replit.md

-# SoleStyle - E-commerce Shoe Store
+# LabXpert - Store

 ## Overview

-SoleStyle is a modern e-commerce platform specializing in premium sneakers and shoes from top brands like Nike, Adidas, Jordan, Converse, and Vans.
+LabXpert - Store is a modern e-commerce platform specializing in premium sneakers and shoes from top brands like Nike, Adidas, Jordan, Converse, and Vans.
 The application features a clean, product-focused design with user authentication, product browsing, and shopping cart functionality.
 Built as a full-stack web application with a React frontend and Express backend, it emphasizes visual appeal and conversion optimization through modern UI patterns.

 ## User Preferences
 Preferred communication style: Simple, everyday language.

 ## System Architecture